56eo/56eo.github.io/projects/Delta_NOx.md

 **Air-Panel** is an efficient Air quality indicator panel based on satellite and ground sensor data for regional and local managers. **Air-Panel** displays indicator values with imagery that gives comprehensive data for air quality risk planning to launch and grow successful actionable plans.
 This is a measure of climate change adaption.

-We work in the following case study called **Delta NOx**.
+We work in the following case study called **Delta NO<sub>x</sub>**.

 -------

 #### Background:

 The nitrogen levels in the Netherlands have consistently exceeded European maximum levels, due to a high population density, traffic intensity and agricultural production.
-In 2019 this lead to the so called nitrogen-crisis, which immediately required political actions like reducing the maximum speed from 130 to 100 km/h on all highways, putting a stop on building activities and trying to reduce nitrogen hydroxide emissions in the agricultural sector.
+In 2019 this lead to the so called nitrogen-crisis, which immediately required political actions like reducing the maximum speed from 130 to 100 km/h on all highways, putting a stop on building activities and trying to reduce ammonia (NH<sub>4</sub>) deposition and atmosphere emission in the agricultural sector.
 These strict measurements resulted farmers and builders protests, who were doubting the air-quality measurements that were done based on ground-sensors.

 <br/>

 #### Case study:
-In this project we provide improved spatial-temporal information on Nox levels at every location of the Netherlands by translating satellite-based pollution data to ground-level values.
+In this project we provide improved spatial-temporal information on No<sub>x</sub> levels at every location of the Netherlands by translating satellite-based pollution data to ground-level values.

 <br/>

 #### Delta NOx lifetime:
 * **May 2019**: New nitrogen law puts stop or severe delay on many building activities in the Netherlands .
-* **October 2019**: Start of Delta NOx project.
+* **October 2019**: Start of Delta NO<sub>x</sub> project.
 * **November 2019**: A new law reducing the traffic speed to 100 km/h is passed through government.

 <br/>